Interstate 5

 Interstate 5 crosses the Shasta River (bridge built in 1970), which is a tributary of the mighty Klamath River.
 The river begins on the northwest slope of Mount Shasta, travels north through Lake Shastina, then passes between Yreka and Montague through the Shasta Valley.
 After crossing Interstate 5, the Shasta River leads northwest into Shasta River Canyon before merging with the Klamath River.
 Photo taken 03/31/05.

-This suite of photos follows Interstate 5 north as it ascends and crosses the Anderson Grade Summit (elevation 3,067 feet).
+This suite of photos follows Interstate 5 north as it ascends and crosses the Anderson Grade Summit (el.
+3,067 feet).
 While this is not the highest point of Interstate 5 in California, it is a locally high spot with steep elevation gains and some curves.
 Watch for slower vehicles in the right lane.
 Note the lack of median barrier.
 Photos taken 03/31/05.

 The downgrade from Anderson Grade Summit is six percent, and it continues at this gradient for three miles after crossing the summit.
 Photo taken 03/31/05.